Statutory Demands

 Further information on the above processes can be found by clicking on the above links.
 However the best option would be to take advice from a Licensed Insolvency Practitioner.

-If you wish to discuss Statutory Demands further, or wish to have a free meeting to discuss your company’s affairs please contact Chris Parkman on 01305 458 383 or by email at chris@purnells.co.uk and he would be happy to provide you with whatever advice you need.
+If you wish to have a free meeting to discuss your company or personal affairs please contact Chris Parkman on 01305 458 383 or by email at help@purnells.co.uk and he would be happy to provide you with whatever advice you need.

 Would you like us to give you a call?